Sissinghurst Gardens

 Where You Could Stay

 Kent is such a varied county and stretches from the outskirts of London down to the south coast.
 Your holiday accommodation could be in a busy town, rural countryside, or by the sea.
 We found that there are many big towns, but in between them there is nice, quiet countryside to walk or cycle in.
-There is plenty to interest history lovers too, from castles to dockyards, and roman to more recent.
+There is plenty to interest history lovers too, from castles to dockyards, and Roman to more recent.
 Here is a small selection of holiday cottages in Kent that might get you into that holiday feeling.

 4 Fishermans Wharf